-I, myself, thought that my readers could do with an additional one: what do you like?
+Personally, I thought that my readers could do with an additional question: what do you like?
 I tend to get a little machete happy when it comes to my manuscript and sometimes I slash the parts that help the reader connect with the characters.
 I hoped this would help insulate me from that.

 I also made a point of my nifty little highlighting system, thusly:

 This means I’m bored!
 I might have even zoned out and had to reread this part!